nbokdam/heatmap/README.md

 3e.
 Move jumper from GPIO12-GPIO14 to GPIO12-GPIO13.

 If you did everything according to these instructions, your Heatmap should work.
 If you need an image instead of a refreshing webpage, just point to wherever-you-located-your-heatmap/image.php

 Files to edit when customizing:

-config.php: number of sensors
-image.php: map rooms
-images/map.png: background for your heatmap images/overlay.png: this will be placed on top of your map+heatmap
+www/config.php: number of sensors www/image.php: map rooms www/images/map.png: background for your heatmap www/images/overlay.png: this will be placed on top of your map+heatmap